adelphi-ed-tech/au-courses/content/school-networks.md

 - [create a google hangout/meeting with screensharing](https://support.google.com/meet/answer/7290345?co=GENIE.Platform%3DDesktop&hl=en)
 - enable remote access to instructors to your RPI via `ssh` -- at the end of the first week, you should have `ssh` enabled on your Pi.
-To enable remote access you will probably have to [enable Network Address Translation on your wifi router]().
+To enable remote access you will probably have to enable Network Address Translation (NAT) on your wifi router.
   If you are on public wifi (e.g. school, library, coffee shop), you probably won't be able to enable remote access.
 NAT is not hard to configure, but it's specific to the wifi router that you're using.
 You will have to search